 These neighborhoods were planned and developed during the late 1910s and 1920s and reflected the growing need for affordable suburban housing easily accessible by the automobile.
-While adjacent to the large Druid Hills suburb these subdivisions were placed on small parcels of land.
+While adjacent to the large Druid Hills suburbates subdivisions were placed on small parcels of land.
 All of these factors resulted in a dense development pattern with streets placed closely together, small lots, and little open space, a much different situation from that in neighboring Druid Hills.
-The land was sold to the Druid Hills Company in 1916 but was then sold again to another developer, W. D. Thompson, The area was platted and laid out in three phases.-University Park in 1916, Emory Highlands in 1923, and Emory Estates in 1925.
-O. F. Kauffman was responsible for the layout of both University Park and Emory Highlands.
-C. A. Nash was responsible for the layout of Emory Estates.
+The land was sold to the Druid Hills Company in 1916 but was then sold again to another developer, W. D. Thompson, The area was platted and laid out in three phases - University Park in 1916, Emory Highlands in 1923, and Emory Estates in 1925.
+O. F. Kauffman was responsible for the layout of Emory Estates.
 This is the only neighborhood within the local district known to be associated with this civil engineer.
-Emory Highlands and Emory Estates were probably developed by the same developer, Augustine Sams.
+Emory Highlands and Emory Estates were probably developed by the same developer.
+Augustine Sams.